About the Recording Radio Film Connection & CASA Schools

-The concept worked so well, and so quickly, that James began looking for other industries in which the mentor-apprentice approach could help students get trained and get started at building their careers.
-Not long after, the school expanded to include the Recording Connection; a few years later, the Film Connection; and more recently, the Chef Apprentice School of the Arts (CASA) was added to the school's offerings.
+The concept worked so well, and so quickly, that James began looking for other industries in which the mentor-extern approach could help students get trained and get started at building their careers.
+Not long after that, the Recording Connection was added; a few years later, the Film Connection; and more recently, the Chef Apprentice School of the Arts (CASA) was added to the school's offerings.

-Today, more than 30 years since our early beginnings, RRFC has helped thousands of aspiring broadcasters, producers, engineers, filmmakers and culinary artists break into rewarding careers in these industries by the mentor-apprentice (extern) approach.
-Our job placement rate speaks for itself: more than 70 percent of RRFC students go on to paid work in their chosen professions.
-Some get hired by their mentors, and some are offered jobs even before they graduate!
+Today, more than 30 years since our early beginnings, RRFC has helped thousands of aspiring broadcasters, producers, engineers, filmmakers and culinary artists break into rewarding careers in these industries by the mentor-extern approach.
+Some of our students get hired by their mentors, and some are offered jobs even before they graduate!

 Why Do Things Differently?

 Why do we do it this way?
 Wouldn't it be easier just to teach students in classrooms like other schools do?

 Probably.
 But our overarching goal is a little different than most.
 You see, unlike other schools, our goal isn't simply to teach you a set of skills and leave you to figure out the rest.
 Our goal is to help you get into a rewarding career.
 Teaching you the skills is obviously part of that, but we know that takes more than just classroom instruction to break into these industriesâ€”it takes getting you in the door, where you can make connections and form working relationships with the people who can hire you and open doors for you.

 Besides, don't you think learning the "tricks of the trade" from someone who is actually doing it for a living just makes sense?

 We do.
 And that's why RRFC is here.
 Click here to learn about the RRFC team.